alexhauka/jungle/README.md

 3. Create `config/secrets.yml` by copying `config/secrets.example.yml`
 4. Run `bin/rake db:reset` to create, load and seed db
 5. Create .env file based on .env.example
+- If you do not wish to use/test e-commerce capabilities, skip ahead to step 8
 6. Sign up for a Stripe account
 7. Put Stripe (test) keys into appropriate .env vars
 8. Run `bin/rails s -b 0.0.0.0` to start the server